-It’s always better not to destroy termite tubes without proper inspection & deciding the right strategy to kill them in mud tubes.
+It’s always better not to destroy termite tubes without proper inspection & to decide the right strategy to kill them in mud tubes.

 Destroying a termite mud tube will make them aware of the danger, and sometimes termites repair a broken tube and sometimes disappear from that place for a long time.

-Once you’ve managed termiticide spray or called the pest control expert and he analyzed the area and made some arrangements, after that you can clean the mud tubes from the yard, trees, and alongside your home wall.
+Once you’ve managed termiticide spray or called the pest control expert, he analyzed the area and made some arrangements; after that, you can clean the mud tubes from the yard, trees, and your home wall.

 The Do’s & Don’ts of Removing Termite Infestation from the Yard

-People usually make some common mistakes while trying to remove termite mud tubes from their yards.
+People usually make common mistakes while removing termite mud tubes from their yards.
 We’ll briefly explain what to do and not to do to remove termites from the garden.